vis-kid/previewer/_posts/2016-11-06-Git-Branches.md

 # Intro

 The whole Git workflow is around creating and fusing branches together.
 Branching is a killer feature of Git.
 As a beginner it is important to understand its power and potential.

 Development always has a main line for development, the master branch.
 Branching in Git is not only very easy, it is also very cheap.

 You can create an endless number of branches without any serious side effects—except that housekeeping is a good idea.

 With a branch, we can savely diverge from the main line of development and work on new features that can be proposed to be integrated into the master branch.
-If acceptable, it is just a merge or a rebase away from being pushed into production.
+If acceptable, it is just a merge or a rebase away from getting into production.

 If on the other hand, the work on the branch does not fullfill the requirements needed, you can simply continue your work on that branch or abandon it altogether.